 Who lives near Eugenie and Jack in Ivy Cottage?

 Ivy Cottage is just a stone’s throw from the Princesses cousin Prince Harry, and Meghan Markle’s first home, Nottingham Cottage.
-However, of course, now the Duke and Duchess have moved to Windsor, into their Frogmore Cottage home.
+However, of course, now the Duke and Duchess have moved to LA – using their Frogmore Cottage home in Windsor as a UK base.

 But despite the distance, it’s been reported that Meghan and Eugenie get on like a house on fire.